 Born in 1951 on a Marine Corps base, Christopher Brown grew up collecting historical photographs.
 Enthralled by these frozen moments in time, which once imprinted become disconnected from reality, Brown uses art as a means to reexamine photographic documentation.
 His work draws from personal recollection and historical images; he desires to add a human quality to the process of recording history.
 Brown says of his work that “[combining] memories of different times into one image, as we do in our minds, is one of the things I am involved in—not simply what life looks like, but what our memory of life looks like.”

 Brown lives and works in Berkeley, California.
 He earned his B.F.A. at the University of Illinois and his M.F.A. at the University of California, Davis.
-He has exhibited in galleries across the United States, including the John Berggruen Gallery, San Francisco; the Edward Thorp Gallery, New York; the Andria Friesen Gallery, Seattle; the Metropolitan Museum of Art, New York; and the Minneapolis Institute of Arts, Minneapolis.
-He is represented in the museum collections of the Modern Art Museum of Fort Worth, Texas; the San Francisco Museum of Modern Art, California; and the Sheldon Memorial Art Gallery, Nebraska.
+He has exhibited in galleries across the United States, including Berggruen Gallery, San Francisco; Edward Thorp Gallery, New York; and Andria Friesen Gallery, Seattle.
+His work is in the public collections of the Modern Art Museum of Fort Worth, Texas; the San Francisco Museum of Modern Art, California; and the Metropolitan Museum of Art, New York, among others.